Michigan city on edge as lead water crisis persists

 Some wonder whether the problem would have been handled more quickly if Benton Harbor’s residents looked more like those in neighboring St. Joseph, who are predominantly white.

-“Sometimes you just have to call out racism, and that’s what it feels like,” said Ambie Bell, helping distribute water to residents.
+“Sometimes you just have to call out racism, and that’s what it feels like,” said Ambie Bell, distributing water to residents.

-There are millions of aging underground lead lines connecting buildings to water mains across the country, mostly in the Midwest but also scattered across other states like New Jersey and Massachusetts.
+There are millions of aging underground lead lines connecting buildings to water mains nationwide, mostly in the Midwest but also across other states like New Jersey and Massachusetts.
 The old pipes can become an urgent public health risk.
-Newark, New Jersey, saw prolonged lead water problems that led to the rapid replacement of thousands of lead pipes.
+Newark, New Jersey, saw prolonged lead water problems that led to rapid replacement of thousands of lead pipes.
 High test results in Clarksburg, West Virginia, raised alarm bells earlier this year.
 The word Flint is now synonymous with lead water problems.

-On Tuesday, the Environmental Protection Agency identified a range of violations at Benton Harbor's water facility.
-The federal inspection found problems so bad that the city needs to consider forfeiting ownership, the EPA said.
+On Tuesday, the Environmental Protection Agency identified a range of violations at Benton Harbor’s water facility — problems so bad that the city needs to consider forfeiting ownership, the EPA said.

 “The people of Benton Harbor have suffered for too long,” EPA Administrator Michael Regan said in a statement.

 Water systems occasionally produce high test results, but in Benton Harbor, authorities haven’t been able to bring them down.
-The long-term fix involves replacing the roughly 2,400 pipes that may contain lead, state officials said.
+The long-term fix involves replacing some 2,400 pipes that may contain lead, state officials said.

-The city also lacks resources.
-Prior governors installed emergency managers with broad decision-making authority that reduced staffing, and the city’s population has declined, shrinking its tax base.

-“This results in a knock-on effect of reduced technical, managerial and financial capability at the water plant due to underinvestment in staff, equipment and training,” said Scott Dean, a spokesman with the Michigan Department of Environment, Great Lakes and Energy.

-After Flint’s water crisis, Michigan tightened requirements for lead in drinking water in 2018, boasting it had passed the nation’s most protective law.
-It imposed more stringent requirements for testing water for lead and mandated that old lead service lines be replaced.
+After Flint’s water crisis, Michigan tightened requirements for lead in drinking water in 2018, boasting it had passed the nation’s most protective law, and mandated that old lead service lines be replaced.

 Michigan officials say they have taken the problem seriously.

 In 2019, local officials offered Benton Harbor residents filters designed to reduce the amount of lead in drinking water.
-Eric Oswald, director of the state's drinking water division, told the hearing federal officials are studying the filters to make sure they work properly.
-They have also worked on corrosion control to reduce the amount of lead that enters the drinking water from pipes.
+Eric Oswald, director of the state’s drinking water division, told a hearing on the issue last month that officials are studying the filters to make sure they work properly.
+They have also worked on corrosion control to reduce the lead entering water from pipes.
 While lead sampling results overall are still too high, the proportion of high readings has decreased, officials said.

-In addition, outreach efforts beginning in 2018 have included town halls, engagement with local press and notices to the public, officials said.
-Inspectors, however, knocked the city for failing to notify water customers in their water bills about the problem over a recent year-long period.
+EPA inspectors, however, knocked the city for failing to notify water customers in their water bills about the problem.

-Dr. Mona Hanna-Attisha is a pediatrician and professor at Michigan State University who raised early alarms about Flint.
-She gets questions from parents about whether some developmental problem could be linked to lead in the water.
-It's extremely difficult, however, to draw a direct link between an individual’s health problem and lead in the water.
+Dr. Mona Hanna-Attisha, a pediatrician and professor at Michigan State University who raised early alarms about Flint, gets questions from parents about whether some developmental problem could be linked to lead in water.
+It’s extremely difficult, however, to draw a link between an individual’s health problem and lead in the water.

-“That’s why lead poising has evaded diagnosis, treatment and prevention for so long,” she said, adding that exposure to lead isn’t safe for children and it's too soon to predict what the long-term impact may be.
-Lead levels can vary by household and individuals can respond differently to exposure.
-The impact can depend on other factors like poverty, too, making it especially important to address the issue in city’s like Benton Harbor, she said.
+“That’s why lead poising has evaded diagnosis, treatment and prevention for so long,” she said, adding that exposure to lead isn’t safe for children and it’s too soon to predict what the long-term impact may be.
+It can depend on factors like poverty, too, making it especially important to address the issue in city’s like Benton Harbor, she said.

-Marc A. Edwards, a Virginia Tech professor focused on water treatment, said the attention on Benton Harbor highlights a national problem of cities struggling with elevated lead levels.
-He said lead water crises like Flint degrade public trust in official management of water systems.

 Sylvester Bownes, who wears a prosthetic on his right leg, said he has consumed bottled water for years because he doesn’t trust Benton Harbor’s water.